 Metal contamination poses a very serious risk to the health of people harvesting mussels from the shore (large qualities of shellfish are harvested and consumed by recreational and subsistence fishers from the shore of the Bay) and high concentrations of trace metals along the shore points to the need for management interventions to address this issue.
 It is vitally important that this monitoring continues in the future and that data are made available to the public.
-It is also imperative that this Mussel Watch Program be revamped and possibly extended to cover other species as well (e.g. fish).
+It is also imperative that this Mussel Watch Programme be revamped and possibly extended to cover other species as well (e.g. fish).
+As the high level of trace metals in nearshore bivalves in Small Bay is a human health concern, signs warning of the health risks of consuming coastal mussels in this area and discouraging their collection should be posted in areas where these bivalves are easily accessible (e.g. Hoedjiesbaai).

-13.2.5 Microbiological monitoring (Faecal coliform)
+11.2.5 Microbiological monitoring (Faecal coliforms and Enterococci)

 Water samples are currently analysed fortnightly for faecal coliform and E. coli concentrations from 20 stations in Saldanha Bay and Langebaan Lagoon.
 The microbial monitoring program provides evidence that while some of the monitoring sites in Small Bay still have faecal coliform counts in excess of the safety guidelines for both mariculture and recreational use, there is an overall trend of improving compliance for which the relevant authorities should be commended.
-However, the situation in Small Bay remains a concern, with three sites exceeding the levels for safe mariculture practices, and two sites exceeding the levels for safe recreational activities in 2014.
-The increasing trend in faecal coliform counts at the Langebaan North site is also cause for concern, and although microbial counts are still within the recreational use guidelines, this is the only site outside of Small Bay that exceeded the mariculture guidelines.
+However, the situation in Small Bay remains a concern, with five sites exceeding the levels for safe mariculture practices, and three sites bordering on minimum requirements for safe recreational activities in 2015.
+There is a concerning trend of increasing faecal coliform levels at Pepper Bay and the authorities are advised to remain vigilant.
+Noticeable improvements were evident at Langebaan North, the Beach at the Caravan Park and Hoedjiesbaai Beach.
+Faecal coliform counts at all four sites in Big Bay were well within both the 80th percentile limits for mariculture in 2015.